 My mom had this hat from her first job at Burger King….hahaha.
 I used it as a guide for the hat I wanted to make.

-First, to make the bill of the hat, I traced the bill of this hat onto a piece of cardboard and cut it out.
+To make the bill of the Strawberry Shortcake hat, I traced the bill of this hat onto a piece of cardboard and cut it out.
 This will serve as the structure to the bill of the hat.

 Then I cut 2 pieces of green fabric a little larger than my cardboard bill and sewed it together on the rounded edge.
 I inserted the cardboard and set it aside.